docker-mailserver/docker-mailserver/docs/content/config/advanced/full-text-search.md

     adjust the settings to tune for your desired memory limits, exclude folders and enable searching text inside of attachments

-2. update `docker-compose.yml` to load the previously created dovecot plugin config file
+2. Update `docker-compose.yml` to load the previously created dovecot plugin config file:

     ```yaml